terascope/standard-assets/docs/operations/accumulate_by_key.md

-# accumulate_by_key #
+# accumulate_by_key

 The `accumulate_by_key` processor is used to gather and accumulate data over time, only to return results when a certain amount of slices generating zero results have been reached in which it will return an array of multiple [DataWindows](../entity/data-window.md) with each DataWindow containing records that have the same `_key` metadata value.

-DataWindows are a special data-entity that encloses an array of data-entities.
+DataWindows are a special [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity)  that encloses an array of data-entities.

 For this processor to work, the `_key` metadata value of the records must be set.